zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-08-22-DNA-Extraction-Protocol.md

 **_Dry column completely, Do not allow column to come in contact with flow through when moving to new tube_**

 * Place spin column in new 1.5ml or 2ml microfuge tube (not included in kit)
-* Add 0.2ml of Buffer AE directly to the membrane
+* Add 0.2ml of Buffer **AE** directly to the membrane
 * Incubate at room temperature for 1min
 * Centrifuge at 6,000g for 1min
-* Aliquot DNA into 4 tubes (3µl for gel, 3µl for Qubit, 2x ~80µl for downstream applications
+* Aliquot DNA into 4 tubes (3µl for gel, 3µl for Qubit, 2x ~90µl for downstream applications

 ### For maximum DNA yeild repeat elution
 * Place spin column in new 1.5ml or 2ml microfuge tube (not included in kit)